Adella M. Parker: Career

 In addition to practicing law, Parker taught political economics and government at Broadway High School.
 She was the executive secretary of the Seattle High School Teachers' League from 1931 to 1934.
+She fought for years trying to find a legislation that wouldn't affect women.
+She always fought hard for women with multiple speeches and conventions.

 Parker was an advocate for municipal good government and for women's suffrage.
 She was a member of the Women's Good Government League in Seattle and president of the Women's Suffrage League.
 She drafted a recall law and led a campaign for it to be adopted by Seattle city council as a charter amendment, eventually leading to the recall of Mayor Hiram Gill, who was accused of condoning gambling.
 It was noted by the media that Parker drafted the law and had it adopted before women acquired the right to vote.

 Parker married Charles Enoch Allen Bennett in 1921; the couple honeymooned in Siberia.
 From 1922 to 1923, Parker served as a Moscow correspondent for the International News Service.
 Bennett died in 1929.

 From 1935 to 1937, Parker represented District 37, comprising King County, in the Washington State House of Representatives.
 She was a member of the Democratic Party.